davish/davi.sh/src/content/reading/2026/samuel.md

 closely to Israel and Judah.
 Aragorn directly mirrors David in a dozen different ways.

 I don't think I'd recommend the _whole_ Bible to everyone.
-But if you're interested in an engaging story that's influenced, either directly or indirectly, most every fantasy author of the past century, pick Samuel up.
+But if you're interested in an engaging story that's influenced most every fantasy author of the past century -- either directly or indirectly -- pick Samuel up.